 As apex predators (meaning they’re top of the food chain), sharks help to keep marine ecosystems in check.
 But, sadly, overfishing and illegal fishing of sharks for their fins means that numbers are declining worldwide.

 Another fun way to learn more about sharks is to download the free OCEARCH app.
-Here, you can track sharks in the world’s oceans and find out their name, weight, species, and where they’ve previously been!
+Here, you can track sharks in the world’s oceans and find out their weight, species, and where they’ve previously been!

 2. Laws from around the world